U.S. Men's Hockey Team Is Bounced From Olympic Tournament After Losing Shootout

 Each team had scored two goals in the first two periods; the third period was scoreless, despite two penalties on the Czechs that gave the Americans power-play opportunities to score.

-The U.S.'s Ryan Donato scored the first goal of the match early in the first period – but the Czech Republic answered with its own goal, and then another, to go up 2-1.
+The U.S.'s Ryan Donato (Harvard University) scored the first goal of the match early in the first period, on a feed from Troy Terry (University of Denver) – but the Czech Republic answered with its own goal, and then another, to go up 2-1.

-Jim Slater scored an equalizing shorthanded goal midway through the match, on an assist from Brian O'Neill.
-The Czech team had a one-player advantage at the time due to a tripping foul that was called on Mark Arcobello.
+Jim Slater (HC Fribourg-Gottéron, Swiss League) scored an equalizing shorthanded goal midway through the match, on an assist from Brian O'Neill.
+The Czech team had a one-player advantage at the time due to a tripping foul that was called on Mark Arcobello (SC Bern).